Transition from adiabatic inspiral to plunge for eccentric binaries: Adiabatic inspiral with eccentricity, and how it ends

 Because $v_{\rm p,GW}$, $dE/d\lambda$, and $dL_z/d\lambda$ all scale with $\eta$, while the Jacobian elements are each independent of mass ratio, $a_{\rm p, GW}$ scales with $\eta^2$.
 This scaling indicates that $a_{\rm p, GW}$ is quite small, at least until orbits are deep within the strong field, where radiation reaction is most intense.
 In the strong-field region where $a_{\rm p, GW}$ is largest, $a_{\rm p, geod}$ becomes small since we are near the LSO.
 As $a_{\rm p, GW}$ approaches $a_{\rm p, geod}$, backreaction becomes so strong that the system is no longer in the regime of adiabatic inspiral, but has begun the transition to plunge.

-This behavior can be seen in Fig.\ \ref{fig:a0.0_a0.7_acc}, where we compare these accelerations for multiple adiabatic inspirals.
+This behavior can be seen in Fig.\ \ref{fig:a0.0_a0.7_acc}, where we compare $a_{\rm p, GW}$ and $a_{\rm p, geod}$ for multiple adiabatic inspirals.
 In all panels, we show $a_{\rm p, GW}/a_{\rm p, geod}$; the top panels examine this ratio versus separation from the LSO, the bottom panels do so versus time until the end of inspiral (normalized to the radial period $T_r$).
 Panels on the left show data for $a = 0$; those on the right show $a = 0.7M$.
 Each track corresponds to one of the inspirals shown in Fig.\ \ref{fig:a0.0_a0.7_insp}.
 We see that $a_{\rm p, geod}$ is much larger in magnitude than $a_{\rm p, GW}$ until we are very close to the LSO, or equivalently a small fraction of a radial period from the end of inspiral.
-The ratio of accelerations then rises rapidly.
+The ratio of accelerations then rises rapidly, though in some cases it oscillates due to $a_{\rm p, GW}$ changing sign in the strong field.
+For the cases shown in Fig.\ \ref{fig:a0.0_a0.7_acc}, we see oscillations for all Kerr inspirals; for Schwarzschild, we only see this for the smallest eccentricity examined.
+We have examined inspirals for other black hole spins (not shown in order to reduce the number of figures), and find that oscillations in $a_{\rm p, GW}$ spread from small eccentricity to large as the black hole spin is increased.
+These oscillations are most prominent for inspirals that go to relatively small values of $p$.

 We define the onset of transition by comparing $a_{\rm p,geod}$ to $a_{\rm p,GW}$: inspiral ends and the transition begins when

 We have introduced a parameter $\alpha_{\rm IT}$ which is of order unity; when this ratio exceeds this parameter, we may be confident that backreaction is so strong that it is not accurate to treat the system as evolving through a sequence of geodesics.
 In Sec.\ \ref{sec:results}, we explore how the worldlines we produce behave as $\alpha_{\rm IT}$ varies over the interval $[0.1, 1]$.